A surprising burst of US hiring in January: 517,000 jobs

 On top of the sizzling job growth it reported for January, the government on Friday also revised up its estimate of the gains in November and December by a combined 71,000.

+President Joe Biden called the jobs report “strikingly good news” and asserted that his Republican critics were wrong in their warnings of continued high inflation and a coming recession and layoffs.

+“Our plan is working,” Biden said, “because of the grit and resolve of the American worker.”

-January’s hiring was broad-based across industries.
+January’s hiring gain, which far exceeded December’s 260,000, was broad-based across industries.
 A category that includes restaurants and bars added 99,000 workers.
 Professional and business services jobs, including bookkeepers and consultants, rose by 82,000.

 Governments added 74,000, boosted by the end of a worker strike against California’s state university system.
 Health care added 58,000 jobs, retailers 30,000.
 Construction gained 25,000 jobs.
 Manufacturing added 19,000.